vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 **[Lines 25-50]** Casting the packet pointer to `struct tcphdr` and `struct udphdr` pointers enables access to TCP and UDP header fields, respectively.
 In both cases the source IP address and port are displayed with an arrow pointing to the destination IP address and port, followed by the TCP segment flags, sequence and acknowledgment numbers, window advertisement, and TCP segment length.
 The `packets` variable is incremeted for both TCP and UDP.

 **[Lines 52-60]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.
 The `packets` variable is incremeted for ICMP.

-## Initiate Packet Capture

-Libpcap provides three functions to capture packets: `pcap_next()`, `pcap_dispatch()`, and `pcap_loop()`.
-The first function grabs 1 packet at a time so the programmer must call it in a loop to receive multiple packets.
-The other 2 loop automatically to receive multiple packets and call a user supplied call back function to process each one.
-The packet sniffer in this example uses `pcap_loop()`, included in lines 52 through 55 of `main()` intiate the packet capture:

-{% highlight c %}
-    // Start the packet capture with a set count or continually if the count is 0. if (pcap_loop(handle, count, packet_handler, (u_char*)NULL) < 0) {
-    	fprintf(stderr, "pcap_loop failed: %s\n", pcap_geterr(handle));
-	    return -1;
-    }
-{% endhighlight %}

-- `handle` - The handle to the packet capture endpoint.
-- `count` - Contains the number of packets to capture specified on the command line with option `-n count`.
-If none is specified `count` is 0 which causes packets to be captured indefinitely.
-- `packet_handler` - Call back functions which processes each packet.

 ## Packet Capture Termination